 The LIFE Admissions Committee reviews completed applications and recommend students for admission, which is based, in part, on the following criteria:

 - The completed program application packet

 - Required documentation of an intellectual disability, with significant limitations in intellectual functioning and in adaptive behavior, as defined in AAIDD.

 “Intellectual disability is a disability characterized by significant limitations both in intellectual functioning and in adaptive behavior as expressed in conceptual, social, and practical adaptive skills.
 This disability originates before the age of 18” (AAIDD)

 - Must be between 18 and 24 years old

 - Secondary exit document: typically, our student have NOT met the requirement for and/or received a state high school diploma or its equivalent, however, each student is evaluated on an individual basis.

 - Ability to read at a functional level (at least third-grade)

 - Basic math skills and ability to use a calculator

-- Ability to function independently for a sustainable period of time (at least 3 hours)
+- Ability to function independently for a sustainable period of time (at least three hours)

 - Neither has nor exhibits a history of difficult, challenging behavior